SDM-TIB/TracedSPARQL/README.md

 - docker-compose - v1.26.0 or newer

 ### Bash Commands
-The experiment script use the following bash commands:
+The experiment scripts use the following bash commands:

 - basename
 - cd